hashkat/hashkat/docs/directory.md

 ## INFILE.yaml-generated

-File generated when *build.sh* or *run.sh* is run.
+File generated when *run.sh* is run.
 Used in the running of network simulations, it is always replaced with an updated version when a new network simulation is being run.

 ## INSTALL

-Contains instructions on how to install ***#k@*** on Linux and Mac OS X.
+Contains instructions on how to install ***#k@*** on 'Linux' and 'Mac OS X'.

 ## INTERACT.lua